nostr-protocol/nips/xx.md

 `draft` `optional`

-This NIP defines a new event kind `31337` representing an audio track.
+This NIP defines several new event kinds representing different types of audio track.
 These events are _parameterized replaceable_ as defined in [NIP-01](./01.md) and deletable per [NIP-09](09.md).

 Unlike a `kind 1` event with audio attached, audio events are intended to be surfaced in an audio-specific context rather than in a general micro-blogging context.

-A kind `31337` event's `content` should be summary or description of the audio content.
+The following kinds are defined by this NIP:

+- `31337` represents a music track
+- `31338` represents a podcast episode

 The following tags are required: